A guide to patents

-Technologically sophisticated nations like Canada depend on the patent system for both scientific advancement and economic strength.
+Technologically sophisticated nations like Canada depend on the patent system for scientific advancement and economic strength.

 By giving inventors monopolies on their creations for a specific time period, patents protect investments and allow inventors to profit financially from their creativity.
-This in turn provides an attractive incentive for research and development, ultimately benefiting all Canadians.
-Without the possibility of patent protection, many people might not take the risk of investing the time or money necessary to create or perfect new products, without which our economy would suffer.
+This gives an attractive incentive for research and development, which ultimately benefits all Canadians.
+Without the possibility of patent protection, many people might not take the risk of investing the time or money needed to create or perfect new products.
+Without such activity, our economy would suffer.

 Patents do more than make money and encourage creativity, however.
-They are also a means of sharing cutting-edge information.
-Because each patent document describes a new aspect of a technology in clear and specific terms and is available for anyone to read, they are vital resources for businesses, researchers, academics, and others who need to keep up with developments in their fields.
+They are also a way for people to share cutting-edge information.
+Each patent document describes a new aspect of a technology in clear and specific terms and is available for anyone to read.
+This makes them vital resources for businesses, researchers, academics and others who need to keep up with developments in their fields.

 In exchange, you must provide a full description of the invention so that all Canadians can benefit from this advance in technology and knowledge.
 Patent applications are open to public inspection 18 months from the earlier of:

-People may then read about (though not make, use, or sell) your invention without your permission.
+People may then read about your invention, t hough they cannot make, use or sell it without your permission.

 The rights given by a Canadian patent extend throughout Canada, but not to other countries.
 You must apply for patent rights in other countries separately.
 Likewise, foreign patents do not protect an invention in Canada.